US Capitol: Driver dead after ramming police barricade | DW | 02.04.2021

-A car has rammed a barricade near the US Capitol, injuring two police officers.
-The driver has reportedly died after being shot.
+A car has rammed a barricade near the US Capitol, killing a police officer.
+The driver of the vehicle has also reportedly died after being shot.

-The driver of a car that rammed a barricade near the US Capitol building has been taken to hospital in critical condition

 A man rammed a car into two police officers at a barricade outside the US Capitol in Washington DC on Friday before being shot dead by authorities, The Associated Press reported.